-Stop the Mandate Rally held at Lake Regional Hospital
+Stop the Mandate rally held at Lake Regional Hospital

-According to Henry, the rule states, all staff must receive the first dose of a two-dose COVID-19 vaccine, or a one-dose COVID-19 vaccine, before providing any care, treatment, or other services (in a health care facility) by Sunday, December 5.
-All staff must have received the necessary shots to be considered fully vaccinated – either two doses of Pfizer or Moderna, or one dose of Johnson & Johnson – by Tuesday, January 4, 2022.
+According to Henry, the rule states that all staff must receive the first dose of a two-dose COVID-19 vaccine, or a one-dose COVID-19 vaccine, before providing any care, treatment, or other services (in a health care facility) by Sunday, Dec.
+5. All staff must have received the necessary shots to be considered fully vaccinated – either two doses of Pfizer or Moderna, or one dose of Johnson & Johnson – by Tuesday, Jan.
+4.

-There are two federal agencies involved that issued separate vaccine requirements: the Occupational Safety and Health Administration (OSHA) (for businesses with one hundred employees or more) and the Centers for Medicare and Medicaid Services (CMS) for healthcare workers.
+There are two federal agencies involved that issued separate vaccine requirements: the Occupational Safety and Health Administration (OSHA) (for businesses with 100 employees or more) and the Centers for Medicare and Medicaid Services for healthcare workers.

 Missouri and more than two-dozen states sued OSHA, and as a result they have suspended, for now, operations in implementing that mandate.

-Missouri also joined a ten state coalition in a lawsuit against the Biden administration over the federal CMS mandate.
+Missouri also joined a 10-state coalition in a lawsuit against the Biden administration over the federal CMS mandate.
 This lawsuit incorporates nine counts and is ongoing.

+“Everything they are doing is illegal,” Barker said.
+“Most importantly, you cannot mandate an experimental procedure.
+Read The Nuremberg Code.”

 Medical and Religious Exemptions